gilbitron/Arrest-MySQL/README.md

 Additionally, `POST` and `PUT` requests accept JSON-encoded and/or zlib-compressed payloads.

 > `POST` and `PUT` requests are only able to parse data encoded in `application/x-www-form-urlencoded`.
 > Support for `multipart/form-data` payloads will be added in the future.

-If your REST client does not support certain requests, you can use the `X-HTTP-Method-Override` header:
+If your client does not support certain methods, you can use the `X-HTTP-Method-Override` header:

 - `PUT` = `POST` + `X-HTTP-Method-Override: PUT`
 - `DELETE` = `GET` + `X-HTTP-Method-Override: DELETE`

 Alternatively, you can also override the HTTP method by using the `_method` query string parameter.

-As of version 1.5.0, it's also possible to atomically `INSERT` a batch of records by POSTing an array of arrays.
+Since 1.5.0, it's also possible to atomically `INSERT` a batch of records by POSTing an array of arrays.

 ##Responses